monte-language/monte/docs/source/ordinary-programming.rst

   >>> -3.5 // 1
   -4

-The Monte modulo operator, `%`, like the python modulo operator, returns the remainder of division that truncates towards zero.
+The Monte modulo operator, `%`, like the Python modulo operator, returns the remainder of division that truncates towards zero.

 Operator precedence is generally the same as in Java, Python, or C. In a few cases, Monte will throw a syntax error and require the use of